Disabled Children's Charity in Kent

 Dartford *New Venue*

-When: Thursdays term time only
+When: Tuesdays, term time only

 Sevenoaks

-When: Wednesdays term time only
+When: Wednesdays term time only, starting 10 September

 Time: 10 am – 2 pm